-The Children’s Oncology Group partners with research scientists from around the world to understand the causes of cancer and find more effective treatments for the children, adolescents and young adults with cancer.
-The Children’s Oncology Group provides key information to help support children and their families from the time of diagnosis, through treatment and after.
+The Children’s Oncology Group partners with research scientists from around the world to understand the causes of cancer and pioneer more effective treatments for children, adolescents and young adults with cancer.
+This group is a great resource for information to support children and their families from the time of diagnosis, through treatment and after.

-CureSearch for Children's Cancer funds and supports children's cancer research and provides information and resources to all those affected by pediatric cancer.
+CureSearch for Children's Cancer funds and supports pediatric cancer research and provides information and resources to anyone affected by pediatric cancer.

 Colorado Kids Cancer Association

 2bMe is the online component of the Look Good…Feel Better® program.
-It is targeted toward adolescents and young adults ages 13-17 who have cancer to help them deal with the possible appearance-related, social and nutritional side effects of treatment.
+Targeted toward adolescents ages 13 to 17 who have cancer, the program is a resource for coping with appearance-related, social and nutritional side effects of treatment.